jorishr/snowfall-js/README.md

 }
 ```

+Take a look at the file [switch.js](./switch.js) to see how and where this CSS file is appended to the DOM.

 #### Text element attributes

 If you want more control over the label text that accompanies the switches, you can add element attributes.
 For example: